 Cynthia 'Mil' Duncan

-Widely recognized for her research on rural poverty and changing rural communities, Mil was a sociologist at the University of New Hampshire for twelve years.
+Widely recognized for her research on rural poverty and changing rural communities, Mil is a sociologist who taught at the University of New Hampshire for twelve years.
 In 2000 she became director of the Ford Foundation’s Community and Resource Development Unit.
 At the Ford Foundation, she was responsible for a team of national and international leaders in the community development, youth and environmental fields.
-She is the author of the book Worlds Apart: Why Poverty Persists in Rural America and numerous book chapters and articles.
-In 2004 she returned to UNH to be founding director of the Carsey Institute.
+In 2004 she returned to UNH to be founding director of the Carsey Institute, which is now the Carsey School of Public Policy.
+In 2011, she became research director with AGree, an initiative to develop new food and agricultural policies.
+She received her Masters and PhD from the University of Kentucky in sociology and a bachelor’s degree from Stanford University.
+She is the author of Worlds Apart: Poverty and Politics in Rural America, a second edition published in 2014 by Yale University Press.

 Mil lives in New Castle, N.H.